Correcting a previously filed Form 945.

 If you discover an error on a previously filed Form 945, make the correction using Form 945-X, Adjusted Annual Return

 of Withheld Federal Income Tax or Claim for Refund.
 Form 945-X is a stand-alone form, meaning taxpayers can file Form 945-X

 when an error is discovered.
-For more information, get the Instructions for Form 945-X or visit IRS.gov and type Correcting Employment Taxes
+For more information, see the Instructions for Form 945-X or visit IRS.gov and enter “correcting employment taxes

 Federal tax deposits must be made by electronic funds transfer.

 You must use electronic funds transfer to make all federal tax deposits.
 Generally, electronic funds transfers are

 made using the Electronic Federal Tax Payment System (EFTPS).
 If you do not want to use EFTPS, you can arrange for your tax

 professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.